killbeevol2/team-profile-generator/README.md

 ## Description

 This is an application used to generate an HTML file in which shows the information about the team.
-The data is recieved from the series of questions which prompts the user to answer once the application is invoked.
+The data is received from the series of questions which prompts the user to answer once the application is invoked.

 ## Tools